floberlin/pmiyc/README.md

 While zkPaymaster is currently tailored to support the sDAI ecosystem as a way to reward MakerDAO holders, its framework is versatile and extendable.
 It can be adapted to any DAO or other provable constructs, thus laying the groundwork for a more interconnected and seamless decentralized ecosystem.

-We believe zkPaymaster will reshape the landscape of blockchain transactions, lowering barriers, enhancing utility, strengthening privacy, and democratizing access to decentralized financial services.
+We believe zkPaymaster will reshape the landscape of blockchain transactions, lowering barriers, enhancing utility, and democratizing access to decentralized financial services.
 Our project marks a significant step forward in the blockchain sphere, promising an efficient and cost-effective solution for users while fostering a more inclusive and interconnected DeFi landscape.

 ## How it's made

 The UI is built using Next.js and the Biconomy account abstraction packages.
-For the zk proof generation we are using Sismos' Vaults.
+We used all of the Biconomy packages expect the paymaster because we built that one ourself.
+For the zk proof generation we a using Sismos' Vaults.
 The Paymaster is a 4337-complaint paymaster, which verifies the data given from Sismo.
+Contracts were built in foundry and deployed to goerli.